-What is negitoro don?
+What is Negitoro Don?

 Negitoro (ネギトロ丼) is a unique Japanese preparation method using raw tuna.
 Originally, it was made by vendors who bought whole tuna, shaving off the meat in the crevices between the bones and behind the skin after the tuna was filleted so that there was no waste and every last bit was consumed.